The Project Finance Law Review: Social Responsibility Risk

 As with most (if not all) aspects of a project, the environmental and social impact risks will vary with the different stages of a project.

-Construction is considered the riskiest time for any project.
-Construction works can be disruptive to the environment and local populations, as the act of construction, by its very nature, requires the environment to be altered at the project site.
-Even a project with clear environmental benefits, such as renewable energy, can have a significant negative environmental impact.
-A hydroelectric project can involve the damming of rivers and filling of reservoirs; a wind farm may require woodland to be cleared, and will require trackways to be built and foundations to be dug.
+Construction is considered the riskiest phase of any project.
+Construction works can be disruptive to the environment and local populations as the act of construction, by its nature, requires the environment to be altered at the project site.
+Even a project with clear environmental benefits, such as renewable energy, can have a significant negative environmental or social impact.
+A hydro-electric project can involve the damming of rivers and filling of reservoirs.
+A wind farm may require woodland to be cleared, and will require trackways to be built and foundations to be dug.
 Site clearance can damage sites of cultural significance and works can be disruptive for people living nearby, leading – in some cases – to their displacement.
 If not properly managed, these risks can jeopardise support for a project that might otherwise bring significant positive benefits.

 On some projects, the ongoing environmental impact during operations may be obvious.
-For example, an opencast mine will involve the use of carbon emitting heavy plant and machinery, and will involve the blasting and digging of earth.
-On other projects, the impact may be less so, but complacency should be avoided due to risks such as maintenance vehicles not correctly following trackways and damaging protected habitats, or noise and light pollution disrupting wildlife.
+For example, an opencast mine will involve the use of carbon-emitting heavy plant and machinery, and will involve the blasting and digging of earth.
+On other projects, the impact may be less obvious, but complacency should be avoided due to risks such as maintenance vehicles not correctly following trackways and damaging protected habitats, or noise and light pollution disrupting wildlife, livestock or local populations.

-At the end of a project's useful life, unless that life can be extended, it will be necessary to decommission the project and remediate the site, in order to avoid the risk of the decaying project assets contaminating the surrounding environment.
-Decommissioning a project is, however, not without its potential risks for environmental damage: decommissioning works themselves can involve similar risks to construction, and waste products and obsolete equipment will need to be recycled or otherwise disposed of safely.
+At the end of a project's useful life, unless that life can be extended, it will be necessary to decommission the project and remediate the site to avoid the risk of the decaying project assets contaminating the surrounding environment.
+Decommissioning a project is, however, not without its potential risks for environmental and social damage as decommissioning works can involve similar risks to construction, and waste products and obsolete equipment will need to be recycled or otherwise disposed of safely.

 ii Law and regulations

-The project special purpose vehicle (the project SPV) and all parties operating at the project site will have to comply with local laws as mentioned above.
-In developed markets, these are likely to involve extensive regulations intended to protect the environment and avoid (and apportion liability for) contamination.
-The permits required to implement the project are also likely to impose obligations in respect of decommissioning, and may require the project SPV to post collateral as security for those decommissioning obligations.
-In developing markets this may not always be the case.
-Local laws and regulations may be less onerous, or their requirements could be less clear.
-Sponsors, contractors and funders should ensure that they take appropriate local law advice, in order to understand their legal obligations in respect of the project.
+The project special purpose vehicle (SPV) responsible for implementing the project and all parties operating at the project site will have to comply with local laws as mentioned above.
+In developed markets, these are likely to involve extensive regulations intended to protect social and environmental considerations and avoid (and apportion liability for) unlawful labour exploitation and contamination.
+The permits required to implement the project are also likely to impose obligations in respect of decommissioning and may require the project SPV to provide security for those decommissioning obligations.
+In developing markets, local laws and regulations may be less onerous or their requirements could be less clear.
+Sponsors, contractors and funders should ensure that they take appropriate legal, social and environmental advice to understand their legal obligations in respect of the project.

-As seen above, it is not only local laws that will be relevant considerations for implementing a project.
+It is not only local laws that will be relevant for implementing a project.
 Recent cases have demonstrated a willingness on the part of courts in developed markets to make multinational groups accountable for the environmental actions of their subsidiaries in developing markets.
-In Lungowe and others v Vedanta Resources plc and another (International Commission of Jurists and others intervening) UKSC 20, the UK Supreme Court opened the possibility of claims being brought against a UK parent company for the actions of its Zambian subsidiary.
+In Lungowe and others v.
+Vedanta Resources plc and another (International Commission of Jurists and others intervening)2 (Vedanta), the UK Supreme Court opened the possibility of claims being brought against a UK parent company for the actions of its Zambian subsidiary.
 The case related to the operation of a copper mine in Zambia by a Zambian subsidiary of Vedanta Resources plc, Konkola Copper Mines, which was accused of having polluted water sources in the Chingola region of Zambia.
-Notable points raised by the judgment include the following:
+Notable points raised by the judgment include:

-- when assessing whether real risk that substantial justice will not be obtainable in another jurisdiction for the purposes of determining whether an English court should accept jurisdiction, when that other jurisdiction would otherwise be more appropriate, the English courts can take into account practical issues, such as the costs and complexity of bringing a claim in that other jurisdiction, and not simply questions about the independence or competence of the judiciary or fairness of process there.3
+- when assessing whether real risk that substantial justice will not be obtainable in another jurisdiction for the purposes of determining whether an English court should accept jurisdiction, when that other jurisdiction would otherwise be more appropriate, the English courts can take into account practical issues – such as the costs and complexity of bringing a claim in that other jurisdiction – and not simply questions about the independence or competence of the judiciary or fairness of process there.4

-Although the appeal was in respect of preliminary jurisdiction points and not the substance of the case, it is clear that multinational sponsors cannot rely solely on the separate legal personality afforded by setting up subsidiaries (such as a project SPV) in a developing market jurisdiction to isolate all risks of liability for environmental issues, or to exploit the limitations of that jurisdiction's legal system to provide protection.
+Although each of these appeals was in respect of preliminary jurisdiction points and not the substance of the case, it is clear that multinational sponsors cannot rely solely on the separate legal personality afforded by setting up subsidiaries (such as a project SPV) in a developing market jurisdiction to isolate all risks of liability for environmental or social issues, or to exploit the limitations of that jurisdiction's legal system to provide protection.

-In Jam et al. v.
-International Finance Corp 586 U.S. ___ (2019), the US Supreme court held that the IFC does not have absolute immunity from suit, but can be sued in the US courts in respect of its commercial activities.
-The case concerned pollution from the Mundra coal-fired power project in Gujarat, India, financed by the IFC.
-The IFC is accused of failings in its assessment and monitoring of the environmental and social risks of the project.
+In Jam et al v.
+International Finance Corp6 (Jam), the US Supreme court held that the IFC does not have absolute immunity from suit, but can be sued in the US courts in respect of its commercial activities.
+The case concerned pollution from the Mundra coal fired power project in Gujarat, India, financed by the IFC.
+The IFC was accused of failings in its assessment and monitoring of the environmental and social risks of the project.
 Although, in a similar way to Vedanta, the judgment relates to preliminary issues rather than the merits of the case, it represents another example of courts in developed market jurisdictions entertaining the possibility of claims in respect of environmental and social damage suffered in developing markets.

-It will be interesting to see how this area of law develops, and particularly whether these decisions will in fact lead to successful claims against sponsors or lenders, or both, in respect of projects in developing markets.
+It will be interesting to see how this area of law develops and particularly whether these decisions will in fact lead to successful claims against sponsors or lenders in respect of projects in developing markets.
 In the meantime, these represent further risks that multinational project participants will need to consider when preparing projects in developing markets.

 Regulatory developments in developed market jurisdictions also indicate an increasing desire on the part of governments to make corporate groups accountable for the environmental impact of their activities, even outside their home jurisdictions.
-At the present time, these obligations are generally based on disclosure and reporting of ESG matters, and are intended to influence investment towards sustainable use.
+At the present time, these obligations are generally based on disclosure and reporting of ESG matters and are intended to influence investment towards sustainable use.
 Many of these regulatory efforts are based on or influenced by the Recommendations of the Task Force on Climate-related Financial Disclosures, set up by the Financial Stability Board.
-The European Union's Taxonomy Regulation (Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020), the Sustainable Finance Disclosure Regulation (Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019), the Non-Financial Reporting Directive (Directive 2014/95/EU of the European Parliament and of the Council of 22 October 2014), the UK Financial Conduct Authority's Listing Rule 9.8.6 and similar regulations will require the entities to which they apply to report on and disclose climate-related risks and how they are managed.
+The EU Taxonomy Regulation,7 the EU Sustainable Finance Disclosure Regulation,8 the EU Non-Financial Reporting Directive,9 the UK Companies (Strategic Report) (Climate-related Financial Disclosures) Regulations 2022,10 the UK Financial Conduct Authority's Listing Rule 9.8.6 and similar regulations require the entities to which they apply to report on and disclose climate-related risks and how they are managed.
 Although not specific to project finance, sponsors and funders to which these regulations apply will need to consider them in connection with their projects.
-Given governments' commitments under the Paris Agreement and obligations undertaken by many governments to achieve net zero emissions, it is likely that such regulatory efforts will only increase and become more burdensome to sponsors and funders.
+Given governments' commitments under the Paris Agreement and obligations undertaken by many governments to achieve net zero emissions, it is likely that such regulatory efforts will only increase and become more burdensome for sponsors and funders.
 Similar regulatory reporting requirements are also being considered for social issues with, for example, the European Commission's Platform on Sustainable Finance's report on social taxonomy titled 'Final Report on Social Taxonomy: Platform on Sustainable Finance' being published on 28 February 2022.11

 - the Equator Principles; and